gowondesigns/smpl/README.md

 ## Versioning

-For transparency and insight into our release cycle, and for striving to maintain backward compatibility, Optimo will be maintained under the Semantic Versioning guidelines as much as possible.
+To increase transparency, improve organization, and increase maintain backwards compatibility, SMPL will be maintained under the Semantic Versioning guidelines as much as possible.

 Releases will be numbered with the following format: